 5. Trip Unit:

 The trip unit is the brain of the MCCB.
-It monitors the current flowing through the breaker and triggers the mechanism to open the contacts when the current exceeds a set limit, providing protection against overloads and short circuits.
+It monitors the current flowing through the breaker and triggers the mechanism to open the contacts when the current exceeds a set limit, protecting against overloads and short circuits.

 Each of these components works together to ensure the MCCB can provide reliable protection against electrical faults, safeguarding both the equipment and the users.